Samyuktha990/apb-verification-systemverilog/README.md

 ## Objective

+This project implements a SystemVerilog testbench to verify an APB slave design.
-Verify functional correctness of an APB slave for read/write operations, reset behavior, address handling, and error response.
+The focus is on checking basic functionality like read/write operations, reset behavior, and error handling.
 ---

 ## Testbench Architecture